Mari Smith Interview

 Though you are the Queen of Facebook, it is not the only social media platform you’re active on 🙂 You’re very active on Twitter and Instagram too, so if you’d had to choose just one between these three networks (regardless of the connection between FB and Insta and all the feelings aside) which one would you choose to be active on?

 Hands down, Facebook.
 On a personal level, everyone I know has a Facebook account.
-All family members, all friends, even people I went to elementary school with and my elementary school teacher!
+All family members, all friends, even people I went to elementary school and my elementary school teacher!
 But, even if there were a whole separate platform we all used just for personal, I would still choose Facebook over all other platforms given its sheer size (2.07 billion active users worldwide), the depth and breadth of ad targeting options, the array of fun features and live broadcasting ability.
 Oh, and now I’m in love with the newly revamped and relaunched “Local” app, which is bound to be a big competitor to Yelp, FourSquare, possibly even Meetup and Eventbrite.
-The new Local app makes it super-duper easy to build out your “in real life” social life with a vast array of easy-to-use filters, map view, personal calendar and more.
+The new Local app makes it super-duper easy to build out your “in real life” social life with a vast array of easy-to-use filters, a map view, a personal calendar, and more.
 And, the social graph is of course totally baked into the app, meaning I can see which friends are going to what events, who’s invited me to their event, etc.

 Photos ©: MariSmith.com